Click Here To Schedule A Consultation

 How long after sclerotherapy do veins disappear?

 Typically, the treated veins take at least four to six weeks after injections to resolve.
-Larger veins that are treated may take longer to disappear after sclerotherapy, such as up to six months.
-After your sclerotherapy treatment, Dr. Green will schedule a follow-up appointment with you to check your progress and determine whether an additional treatment session is needed to achieve the best results.
+Larger, treated veins may take longer to disappear after sclerotherapy, such as up to six months.
+After your sclerotherapy treatment, Dr. Green will schedule a follow-up appointment to check your progress and determine whether an additional treatment session is needed to achieve the best results.

 What are the side effects of sclerotherapy?

-There are mild localized side effects and more serious potential allergic reactions associated with sclerotherapy.
+Mild localized side effects and potentially severe allergic reactions are associated with sclerotherapy.

 Localized side effects include: